 If a death occurs at home, a funeral home cannot come to retrieve the body without the local police authorities having been notified and coming out first.
 If medical professionals or hospice care has been involved, they will also be part of this process.
 Alternatively, deaths that occur at the hospital or under the doctor’s care will help, if needed, by alerting your designated mortician service that transport is now required.

-A qualified funeral home will be meticulous in following all applicable laws and ethical practices.
+The best funeral home will be meticulous in following all applicable laws and ethical practices.
 Choosing the right company to work with for this critical time can make or break the experience for bereaved family and friends.
 Look for a firm that has a history of high-quality service in the community.
 Select a business that is family and customer-focused.
 Find a firm that offers a full range of services so that all of your needs can be met through one hub.

 Types of Services Available for Funeral Home and Cremations in Little Lake, MI